THE RETURN TRIP – Episode 88

 …So what does shy and conservative Roy Crippen do next?
 He utilizes an isolated corner of Colony Mission Control to plant a very intentional kiss on Francine’s unsuspecting lips!…

 “T-minus 00:05.00 and counting all systems go in the launch of the deep-space New Mayflower.
-The sky I high and we have two important people waiting for us,”
+The sky is high and we have two important people waiting for us.”

 Braden next-to-last call illustrates the emotional nature of the coming mission and the dedication of the space program as a whole.

-“What do you say we find ourselves a front row seat,” he puts an arm around her, “I know the guys in the box office.”
+“What do you say we find ourselves a front row seat,” Roy puts an arm around her, “I know the guys in the box office.”

 She rests her head against his cozy clavicle and together they walk away from the smoky mess back on the tarmac, like two teenagers fresh from a movie midnight double feature.